-I used to have that problem until I started using more high-end eyeliners, the one I use now is Urban Decay 24/7 Glide on pencil eyeliner, you can get it at Sephora or Sephora.com They’re $17 but truly, it’s worth it. (: Sorry if I don’t help!posted over 3 years ago
+I used to have that problem until I started using more high-end eyeliners, the one I use now is Urban Decay 24/7 Glide on pencil eyeliner, you can get it at Sephora or Sephora.com They’re $17 but truly, it’s worth it. (: Sorry if I don’t help!posted about 4 years ago

-Yup, everything on my waterline transfers straight to my bottom lashline and makes me look like a puffy pandaposted over 3 years ago
+Yup, everything on my waterline transfers straight to my bottom lashline and makes me look like a puffy pandaposted about 4 years ago

 you can try setting it with a powder, press some eyeshadow of the same colour overtop with a skinny brush. im not sure if that works as effectively on the waterline though, i never do eyeliner there.

-maybe… a waterproof liner? lise watier’s seem like a good consistency for that, it really sticks and is hard to smudge off.posted over 3 years ago
+maybe… a waterproof liner? lise watier’s seem like a good consistency for that, it really sticks and is hard to smudge off.posted about 4 years ago

 Good pencils for waterline in addition to Urban Decay: Makeup Forever Aqua Eyes (also $17), Milani Liquifeyes ($3-4 ea/ drugstores), L’Oreal HIP Chrome Eyeliner ($9-10 ea/drugstores).

 You might also try a gel liner; good ones include MAC Fluidline ($14.50), Maybelline Eyestudio Lasting Drama ($10-11).

 ive actually have this problem before as well but ive learnt a trick that if you put a bit of eyeshadow under your lower lashes it helps! :)posted about 4 years ago

 i agree, eyeshadow is the best way to stop it, I use MACs carbon, its an intense black…xposted about 4 years ago

 try investing in a good eyeliner, or eyeliners specifically for waterlining, like bare escentuals buxom’s inside liner.
 Good stuff, good investment.